Unicamp-OpenPower/openpower/content/post/series-ibm-power/index.md

 ## POWER9

-Power9 was launched by IBM in 2017.
+Power9 was presented by IBM in 2017.
 This version has improved core and hardware, the chip is smaller resulting in an optimization in energy consumption.
 The number of cores doubled to 24, the clock was set at 4 GHz.
 Power9 has 32 KB for instructions + 32 KB for data in L1 cache, 512 KB for SRAM type in L2 cache, 128 MB for eDRAM type in L3 cache.